 How to use restream.io – Video Transcript

 Hello, and welcome to the live stream, whether you are joining me live now, thanks for being here tonight, or if you’re catching us on the replay.
-So today I will be doing a tutorial to walk you through how to use Restream.
+Today I will be doing a tutorial to walk you through how to use Restream.

 Now make sure that you check out the links in the description, because I’m going to timestamp this entire tutorials so you can go back and check out a section if you missed it or just, you know, use it to refer to other sections as well.

 And they’ll also will be linked to all of the resources that I cover in this video.
-So let’s talk about Restream and how you can actually use it.
-So Restream is a live streaming software option and it works in a couple of ways.
+Let’s talk about Restream and how you can actually use it.
+Restream is a live streaming software option and it works in a couple of ways.

-So you can use it and using two, I’m going to call it methodologies, right?
-So the first method that you can use with Restream is you can use it, and this is how I personally use it, so I have Restream connected to my live streaming software.
+You can use it and using two, I’m going to call it methodologies, right?
+The first method that you can use with Restream is you can use it, and this is how I personally use it, so I have Restream connected to my live streaming software.

-So that’s one way that you can use it.
+That’s one way that you can use it.
 And the second way that you can use Restream is you can use, Oh, that’s not the screen that I wanted to show, you use them via the web browser.
-So if you don’t have software such as OBS or Ecamm Live, you can live stream using Restream using their web browser option.
+If you don’t have software such as OBS or Ecamm Live, you can live stream using Restream using their web browser option.

-So you don’t need additional software, you can just do it using your web browser.
-So those are the two ways that you can use Restream.
+You don’t need additional software, you can just do it using your web browser.
+Those are the two ways that you can use Restream.
 And I admittedly have been using it for the most part using the first method, where I have Ecamm live, which allows me to run the live stream and produce the live stream.

 And then Restream pushes it out to all of the other software options.
 But I’ve noticed that over the last year they’ve significantly increased all of the functionality.
 They added the ability for you to use their web-based browser, a web-based solution to live stream.

 Okay.
-So, so far we are looking, okay.
-So this is Restream and with the Restream, you will be able to see that you can add destinations.
+So far we are looking, okay.
+This is Restream and with the Restream, you will be able to see that you can add destinations.
 I’m going to add myself to this.